foundation/foundation-sites/docs/pages/off-canvas.md

 #### Responsive Off-Canvas (Putting it all together)

-For an example of off-canvas on small screens and Top Bar Menu with Dropdowns, check out this Building Block: http://zurb.com/building-blocks/top-bar-with-off-canvas
+For an example of Off-canvas on small screens and Top Bar Menu with Dropdowns, check out this Building Block: http://zurb.com/building-blocks/top-bar-with-off-canvas

 ---

 ## In-Canvas

-If you want an element to be off-canvas only for specific sceen sizes and then move in-canvas you can use the new class <code>.in-canvas-for-[BREAKPOINT]</code> for this.
-Compared to the <a href="#reveal-on-larger-screens">Reveal on Larger Screens</a> feature it doesn't actually open the off-canvas for specific screen sizes but overrides the off-canvas styles so it behaves as an usual page element.
-This way you can place an element anywhere on the page and move it into off-canvas for e.g. small screens.
+If you want an element to be off-canvas only for specific sceen sizes and then move in-canvas you can use the new class `.in-canvas-for-[BREAKPOINT]` for this.
+Compared to the <a href="#reveal-on-larger-screens">Reveal on Larger Screens</a> feature it doesn't actually open the Off-canvas for specific screen sizes but overrides the Off-canvas styles so it behaves as a usual page element.
+This way you can place an element anywhere on the page and move it into Off-canvas for e.g. small screens.

 ```html_example
 <button type="button" class="button hide-for-large" data-toggle="inCanvasExample">